ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/rhel9-nginx.md

 <b> 1.d.
 Install and run Mysql/MariaDB</b>

-The official Faveo installation uses Mysql as the database system and **this is the only official system we support**.
+The official Faveo installation uses Mysql/MariaDB as the database system and **this is the only official system we support**.
 While Laravel technically supports PostgreSQL and SQLite, we can't guarantee that it will work fine with Faveo as we've never tested it.
 Feel free to read [Laravel's documentation](https://laravel.com/docs/database#configuration) on that topic if you feel adventurous.

 Note: Currently Faveo supports MySQL 8.0 and MariaDB-10.6.